typhoon-hil/tmxtool/README.md

 Opening the 'About' panel in the GUI will show the address and what to do if there are any errors, and how to support the project.

-The gui can be ran using the
+The gui can be ran using the "run.bat" file.
+If any problems occur using this file or the file simply does not run, call your local IT or software colleagues and ask for help.

+If all else fails, send a mail to milan.djurisic@typhoon-hil.com and ask for help.

 #### - Long ago ..
 All the available commands are listed below with examples: